'Lotta' strip from Tina #49, 2022).

 Translation: - "Why don't pull that bag of crisps a bit nearer?" - "Because I'm doing a kind of sit-ups.
 I have to think a little about my figure, don't you agree?"

-De Vries picked up illustration again in 2010, when she participated in the Boekie Boekie Start Award, an international competition for up-and-coming illustrators.
-The positive feedback on her work gave her enough confidence to further explore this direction.
-Marloes then developed her skills as a storyteller through a Summer Course at the Anglia Ruskin University in Cambridge, UK.
+In 2010, De Vries picked up illustration again, when she participated in the Boekie Boekie Start Award, an international competition for up-and-coming illustrators.
+The positive feedback on her work gave her enough confidence to further explore this field.
+Through a Summer Course at the Anglia Ruskin University in Cambridge, UK, Marloes then developed her skills as a storyteller.
 She began to frequently post her work on social media platforms like Twitter and Instagram, which led to her first picture book assignment in 2012.
 She has since then illustrated a variety of books for publishers like Leopold, Noordhoff and Zwijssen, as well as June Books in the USA.
 These are mostly self-help or Q&A books about subjects varying from ADHD, super powers, sexuality and growing up, aimed at either teenagers or parents.

 Journal Doodles